Pomax/are-we-flying/docs/index.md

       </dialog>
     `;

-  // Add the modal and get the elevation input field document.body.appendChild(modal);
+  // Add the modal to the page and get the elevation input field: document.body.appendChild(modal);
   const input = modal.querySelector(`input.altitude`);